quantmatt/flare_detection/README.md

 ## Improvements

 One flaw with the above model is that non-white blobs could be picked up as lens flare.
-Therefore an improvement would be to check each zero gradient cell for the average colour and only count the cell of the colour is above 240 in all 3 channels.
+Therefore an improvement would be to check each zero gradient cell for the average colour and only count the cell if the colour is above 240 in all 3 channels.

 Another improvement could make use of the radial type pattern on the edge of the lens flare.
 To look for this it would require moving around the outer cells of the zero gradient areas and checking the gradient.
-It would be expected the gradient on the edge of the lens flare would slowly change from horizonatl to vertical back to horizonatal again.
+It would be expected the gradient on the edge of the lens flare would slowly change from horizonatl to vertical back to horizonatal again as you trace around the edge of the zero gradient area.

-This algorithm relys solely on the HOG feature as quite a good and simple starting point.
+This algorithm relys solely on the HOG feature as quite a simple starting point.
 Other image feature extraction techniques could be investigated to see if they add to the accuracy of the model.